 Results achieved during the first 6 months

 The design phase of the solution in its first version has been finished according to plan in May 2013 and is documented within the RATF wiki.
 Important part of the approved solution is the pool concept.
 Pools are specific declarations of resources providers (NGIs and Sites) that specific allocation scenario might be applicable to their resources.
 The tool is designed to support three allocation scenarios:

-free hand to EGI, right-to-revoke and full negation.
+free hand to EGI;

+right-to-revoke;

+full negation.

-After a phase of technology assessment the team decided to use the Agreemount framework, that supports easy integration, high level of customisation and standardised views for presenting and operating on SLA changes.
+After a phase of technology assessment the team decided to use the Agreemount framework, that supports easy integration, high level of customisation and standardised views for presenting and operating on Service Level Agreement (SLA) changes.

 The development of version 1.0 started in time and currently is still in progress until end of October 2013.
 Its current state was presented with a pre-recorded demonstration movie at the EGI TF 2013.
 At the time of writing, the implementation was nearly finished.
 The full allocation process has been implemented including: